This is why Red Bull Rampage is the Super Bowl of mountain biking

 English

 Once the event starts on finals day, athletes have two runs apiece in which to nail their lines.
-Rampage has very much developed from its early editions, and runs now see athletes add complex bike tricks such as backflips when they go down their line.
-The athletes are judged by a panel of their peers on how creatively they came down the mountain, receive a score and then have simply to hope that they have done enough.
+Rampage has very much developed from its early editions, and runs now see athletes add complex bike tricks, such as backflips, when they go down their line.
+The athletes are judged by a panel of their peers on how creatively they came down the mountain.
+They receive a score and then have simply to hope that they have done enough.
 In short, it’s the most spectacular event in global action sports.

 11 min